maxtoroq/MvcCodeRouting/docs/Getting-Started.md

 Convention over configuration Routing
 -------------------------------------
-Suppose you want a URL like `Store/Products/Browse/{category}/{page}`, the *Store* segment can be mapped to a namespace, *Products* to a controller, *Browse* to an action, an the rest to parameters.
+Suppose you want a URL like `Store/Products/Browse/{category}/{page}`, the *Store* segment can be mapped to a namespace, *Products* to a controller, *Browse* to an action, and the rest to parameters.
 So, your code should look like this:

 ```csharp
 using System.Web.Mvc;